-There are photos of my recovery bandages (although I have chosen to not show my actual nipples) and you will see some skin.
-You will also hear some details that will border on TMI, especially if this is not a surgery you have to endure yourself.
+You will hear some details that will border on TMI, especially if this is not a surgery you have to endure yourself.
 If you think that any of this will bother you, I suggest that you skip this post.
 No hard feelings.

 Now…on to what you need to know:

 Yes, it might be an “easy little surgery” for your plastic surgeon, but it’s still a significant surgery.

 You still have a significant recovery period (more on that below).